 Students from England should apply to Student Finance England for a tuition fee loan.

-Information about training bursaries for the PGCE starting in 2013 is available from the Teaching Agency pages on the DfE website.
+Information about training bursaries for the PGCE starting in 2014 is now available from the National College for Teaching and Leadership (NCTL) pages on the DfE website.

 Extract from Training Bursary Initial Eligibility Guidance:

 The bursary awards are not taxable; however may be treated as capital income for the purposes of assessing income for trainees in receipt of state benefits, as with student maintenance loans.
 Providers are advised to direct trainees towards their local benefits office to check whether this may affect their state benefits.

 In 2014/15, the University of Bristol will offer a financial support package for PGCE students, delivering:

 Please ensure you read the full Terms and Conditions (PDF 206.5Kb) before applying.
 An application form (Word document 85.5Kb) can be downloaded and should be returned by the deadline of 9am on Friday 1st August 2014.